openstack-archive/training-labs/README.rst

 ``openstack-docs@lists.openstack.org``.
 Please use ``[training-labs]`` tag in the subject of the email message.

-You might consider
+You may have to
-`registering on the OpenStack Documentation Mailing List <http://lists.openstack.org/cgi-bin/mailman/listinfo/openstack-docs>`_ if you want to post your e-mail instantly.
-It may take some time for unregistered users, as it requires an administrator's approval.
+`subscribe to the OpenStack Documentation Mailing List <http://lists.openstack.org/cgi-bin/mailman/listinfo/openstack-docs>`_ to have your mail accepted by the mailing list software.

 Sub-team leads
 --------------

-Feel free to ping Roger or Pranav on the IRC channel ``#openstack-doc`` regarding any queries about the Labs section.
+Feel free to ping Roger, Julen, or Pranav via email or on the IRC channel ``#openstack-doc`` regarding any queries about training-labs.

 * Roger Luethi